burnedpopcorn/burnedpopcorn/README.md

 - IndexedDB File Manager (barely seen any like it surprisingly)

 Projects I'm working on
-- Super Mario 64 Plus Web Port (a PoC has been made)
-- Updating my other ports
+- Updating my other ports (Mostly the Pizza Tower Port)

 I also have some other random, miscellaneous projects which you can find in my Repositories Tab, so check them out as well as my Pinned